morenoh149/fullstack-apollo-react-native-boilerplate/readme.md

 # fullstack-apollo-react-native-boilerplate

 A React Native app with Apollo Client.
+This is a minimal react native app.
+It uses expo and is unejected.
+It uses react navigation and has the minimal code needed to demonstrate log in, sign up and log out.

 **Family of universal fullstack repositories:**